 Greenhouse gas (GHG) emissions released into the atmosphere in ever rapidly growing volumes are recognised to be responsible for this change.

-A Carbon Footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.
+A carbon footprint measures the total greenhouse gas emissions caused directly and indirectly by a person, organisation, event or product.

-Carbon Footprint quantification analysis and reduction are key to preventing this change by, for example, enhancing energy efficiency, mitigating carbon emissions by means of green energy and then compensating for remaining GHG emissions by investing in carbon offsets, with a final goal of being carbon neutral.
+Carbon footprint quantification analysis and reduction are key to preventing this change by, for example, enhancing energy efficiency, mitigating carbon emissions by means of green energy and then compensating for remaining GHG emissions by investing in carbon offsets, with a final goal of being carbon neutral.

-The carbon footprint is quantified using indicators such as the Global Warming Potential (GWP).
+A carbon footprint is quantified using indicators such as the Global Warming Potential (GWP).
 As defined by the Intergovernmental Panel on Climate Change (IPCC), a GWP is an indicator that reflects the relative effect of a greenhouse gas in terms of climate change considering a fixed time period, such as 100 years (GWP100).
-The GWPs for different emissions can then be added together to give one single indicator that expresses the overall contribution to climate change of these emissions.
+The GWPs for different emissions can then be added together to deliver one single indicator that expresses the overall contribution to climate change of these emissions.

-The Carbon Footprint is a sub-set of the data covered by a more complete Life Cycle Assessment (LCA).
+A carbon footprint is a sub-set of the data covered by a more complete Life Cycle Assessment (LCA).

 One of the key impact categories considered in an LCA is climate change, typically using the IPCC characterization factors for CO2 equivalents.
 Hence, a carbon footprint is a life cycle assessment with the analysis limited to emissions that have an effect on climate change.

 Suitable background data sources for the footprint are therefore those available in existing LCA databases.
 These databases contain the life cycle profiles of the goods and services that you purchase, as well as of many of the underlying materials, energy sources, transport and other services.